4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 ### Notación científica

 If you want to display numbers in scientific notation, use the **ampersand** (&) followed by a number to specify the number of digits you want to display.
-For example, the format:
+Por ejemplo, el formato:

     &3

-would display 759.62 as:
+mostrará 759.62 como:

     7.60e+2